Andrew Rawlins

-Major-General G. A. D. "Andrew" Rawlins was a Rhodesian Army officer.
+Major-General George Andrew Dendy Rawlins was a Rhodesian Army officer.
 He served in the Rhodesian African Rifles during the pre-independence years when Rhodesia was part of the British Federation of Rhodesia and Nyasaland.
 He remained in the unit following Rhodesia's unilateral declaration of independence in 1965.
 He was a proponent of psychological warfare in the early years of the Rhodesian Bush War but his proposals were not acted upon.
 In 1967 he recommended other changes in tactics to the Rhodesian chief of staff, Brigadier Keith Coster.
 Rawlins retired from the army as a brigadier in 1976 but was brought back to command, as a major general, the newly formed Guard Force.
 This unit was established to defend the protected villages, where the Rhodesian government had moved black civilians to isolate them from the guerrillas.
 He left this role in February 1977 to become the Rhodesian Army's director of psychological warfare.
 Rawlins left the army in 1979 as the Rhodesian Bush War was drawing to a close and ahead of the territory's transition into Zimbabwe.

 Early career

-Rawlins was major and second-in-command of the Rhodesian African Rifles (RAR) in 1960.
+Rawlins served with the British Army during the Malaya Emergency (1948-1960).
+By 1960 he held the rank of major and was second-in-command of the Rhodesian African Rifles (RAR).
 His commander had wanted the unit to wear ostrich feathers in their bush hats (which had previously been plain) but this had been vetoed by the British Army as they were worn by the 1st (Nyasaland) battalion of the King's African Rifles.
 Rawlins instead proposed that a hackle of black ox-hair be worn, as the same material had been worn by members of the Matabele chief Lobengula's Mbizo regiment in the 19th century.
 The site of the Mbizo kraal (headquarters) was close to the RAR's Methuen barracks.
 Rawlins' suggestion was adopted.